Emeierkeio/thesis-ParliamentRAG/README.md

 ## Overview

-ParliamentRAG is a research system built for a Master's thesis in Data Science (Universita' degli Studi di Milano-Bicocca, A.A.
-2024/2025) that combines **vector search** and **knowledge graph traversal** to analyze Italian parliamentary debates.
+ParliamentRAG is a research system built for a Master's thesis in Data Science (Sapienza Universita' di Roma) that combines **vector search** and **knowledge graph traversal** to analyze Italian parliamentary debates.
 It enforces balanced political representation by guaranteeing that all 10 parliamentary groups appear in every generated response.

 The system features a **4-stage generation pipeline** (Analyst → Sectional Writer → Integrator → Citation Surgeon) with **deterministic, offset-based citations** — zero fuzzy matching — ensuring full auditability and traceability of every quoted passage.
 A **5-factor merger** (relevance, diversity, coverage, authority, salience) and **embedding-based coherence validation** guarantee both quality and fairness of the output.